aditya0155/Carla-Self-Driving-Car/README.md

 Features for futures release: (for contributors <3)

-1)If possible add a LIDAR visualization

-2) making the reward system better and better training features
+1) making the reward system better and better training features

-3) More training matrices for visualization
+2) More training matrices for visualization